-This is a “step cut” and it has rows of facets that resemble a staircase and usually are four-sided often with truncated corners.
+This is a “step cut” and it has rows of facets that resemble a staircase and are four-sided with truncated corners.
 The Square shaped Emerald is really a Square Emerald cut flattering to a hand with long fingers.

 Square is from the Vulgar Latin word “exquadra” meaning “square shape”.

 Some believe this cut is a symbol for equality, fair mindedness, justice, order, satisfaction and truth.

 An antique (from the Latin “antquis”, meaning “classic”) style that has recently undergone a revival.
 It has a marvelously romantic and classic look that maximizes a gem’s luster.
 Cushion cut looks somewhat like a sofa cushion, its rounded corners and larger facets are reminiscent of past elegance.
 This shape is also sometimes referred to as the “Candlelight” cut in reference to cuts designed prior to electric lights, when gems sparkled in the light given off by candles.

 The Oval cut is a modified Brilliant cut (provides maximized light return through the top of the Emerald) and has an elliptical shape when viewed from the top.
 The oval is an ideal choice for one who enjoys the look of a classic Emerald cut but wants something more unique.
 Oval Emeralds have the added advantage of an elongated shape, which can create the illusion of greater size.
 The slender Oval shape can also make the finger of the wearer appear longer and slimmer, an effect often desired.
 Oval is from the Latin word “vum” meaning “egg”.